evainfeld/impakt-back/README.md

 ```

 Amplify will fail to declare type `ModelUserConnection` for your `listUsersByOrg` query.
 You need `queries:` `get:` to be set to different value than `null`.

+**8**:

+GSI update limit is a crap.
+After PR from feature branch there're usually many changes in graphql model and autogen CF files.
+Usually there's a need to recreate env after merging.

+**9**:

+S3 buckets used during stack deploymnet are not deleted after env deletation.